 Gareth Ainsworth 'tearful' before Wycombe Wanderers retirement

-Wycombe Wanderers boss Gareth Ainsworth has said his decision to retire from playing was "unbelievably hard".
+Wycombe Wanderers boss Gareth Ainsworth has said his was "unbelievably hard".

 The 39-year-old midfielder will make his 600th and last career appearance against Port Vale on Saturday.